 This weekend, I saw an old friend and found out she loved to play blackjack – and was quite good at it.
-Not, I’m not a pro, nor beginner, but I enjoy playing low limit basic strategy, saving my practice to my quest toward advantage Video Poker play.
+No, I’m not a pro, nor beginner, but I enjoy playing basic strategy on low limit tables

 It got me thinking in two different directions – the Do’s & Dont’s of Gambling in general, and then specifically Blackjack.
 Today, I’ll look at specifically Blackjack.

 Show me a non-professional blackjack player in a team, and I’ll show you 100 players with opinions and myths concerning blackjack play that vary from slight variation of advantage play to the insanely ridiculous.
 As I looked for authors and articles to base the following post, I was amazed at how many so-called blackjack experts could be so wrong.
 I mean, if you’re going to write about Blackjack, check with the pros.

 Before I continue, I want to refer to two web sites that you should check out.

 1) The first is “The Wizard of Odds” by Michael Shakleford.
 It is the most all-encompassing players website you’ll find.
 Matter of fact, it’s very intense and includes many articles with the mathematical facts to prove what Michael, the Wizard himself, stands by.
 He includes things such as:

 - Odds and strategies for all sorts of games,

 - Gaming strategy calculators so that you can choose the rules at your casino and get the best strategy specific for that game variation